mirryi/wikichan/README.md

 ### Usage

-While holding the `alt` key, click on a word in any webpage.
+While holding the `ctrl` key, click on a word in any webpage.
 A popup will appear with information from the Wikipedia articles of that word and groups of words around it.